 Flea and tick season is upon us, so let’s be responsible pet owners!
-Know your furry friends are a paradise for these dangerous insects.
+Realize your furry friends are a paradise for these dangerous insects.

 If you live in a tick infested area, take preventative measures to protect yourself from tick bites, and check yourself every time you come back into the house.